 Set up Lima VM

-Lima VM is the best option I’ve found for using “slow” QEMU emulation, which fully emulates x86 architecture instead of partial “fast” emulation that you may find using something like Docker Desktop, Parallels, or multipass.
-Lima is also much more lightweight than VMs such as UTM or VirtualBox.
+Lima VM is the best option I've found for proper QEMU emulation, which fully emulates x86 architecture rather than the partial emulation you might get from Docker Desktop or Parallels.
+Lima is also considerably more lightweight than fuller VMs like UTM or VirtualBox.

 Lima config